Department of Psychiatry

 Now the Department is deepening and extending its focused mission, with specific sub-specialty emphases and clinical-research-educational integration across sites and services.
 They are focused in seven key areas:

-The Medical Psychiatry (Consultation-Liaison) Division, directed by Dr. David Gitlin, is renowned for its mastery of the diagnosis and management of psychiatric problems that occur in the context of the full range of medical and surgical illnesses.
+The Medical Psychiatry (Consultation-Liaison) Division is renowned for its mastery of the diagnosis and management of psychiatric problems that occur in the context of the full range of medical and surgical illnesses.
 These can include the co-occurrence of psychiatric and medical illness, the psychiatric co-morbidity associated with the pathophysiological aspects of medical conditions, and the psychological reactions to medical illness and associated stressors.
 The Division provides award-winning emergency psychiatry services in the emergency departments of both BWH and BWFH.
-The Medical Psychiatry consultation service has a major fellowship program with five trainees per year, and provides a key site for residency training.
+The Medical Psychiatry consultation service has a major fellowship program with six trainees per year, and provides a key site for residency training.

 The Ambulatory (Outpatient) Division, offers contemporary, evidence-based psychiatric evaluations and treatments for patients with psychiatric difficulties in the context of medical illness and care.
 A multidisciplinary team including psychiatry, psychology, and social work provides balanced, patient-centered care, with psychopharmacology and psychotherapy (including cognitive-behavioral, skills-based, psychodynamic, and group).
 It also provides a robust teaching environment for our outstanding residents.